-As mentioned in out Getting to Kensington & Chelsea guide, the borough is blessed with a number of Underground stations:
+If you’re planning on using the Underground in Kensington and Chelsea to get around, it couldn’t be simpler!
+As we’ve mentioned in our Getting to Kensington & Chelsea guide, the borough is blessed with a number of Underground stations:

 Obviously, which you use depends on where you are based, and where you are going!
 The best advice would be to check Transport for London‘s website for maps and route planning help, as well as advice on whether any (weekend) engineering works are taking place.
 Alternatively, pick up some helpful maps and leaflets at your local station, which will also display information about upcoming works.